 room seemed to suddenly grow cold and Alec shook with

 uncontrollable shivers.
+"Alec?

 Alec?
 Are you there," Monty’s voice cried urgently on

 the speaker.
+"Oh,

 oh, yes Monty.
 I’m sorry.
 All this Chrome stuff…well, I

-really don’t think so."
+really don’t think so.".

-. |
+|